-Overview Learning need Peace officers must be aware of the due process rights that pro impermissible suggestiveness when conducting any procedure subject's identification.
-U Learning objectives The chart below identifies the student learning objectives for this chapter.
-After completing the study of this chapter, the student will be able to: Objective ID • identify the importance of a peace officer's neutral role during an identification procedure 16.06.1 • identify officer actions before, during, and after an identification procedure to prevent impermissible law enforcement suggestiveness when conducting a: field showupphotographic spread 16.06.2 16.06.3 - custodial lineup 16.06.4
+Peace officers must be aware of the due process rights that protect against impermissible suggestiveness when conducting any procedure involving a subject's identification.

+The chart below identifies the student learning objectives for this chapter.

+After completing the study of this chapter, the student will be able to: Objective ID • identify the importance of a peace officer's neutral role during an identification procedure 16.06.1 identify officer actions before, during, and after an identification procedure to prevent impermissible law enforcement suggestiveness when conducting a: field show-up photographic spread custodial lineup 16.06.2 16.06.3 16.06.4

-In this chapter This section focuses on procedures to allow the fair identification of perpetrators by victims or witnesses.
+This section focuses on procedures to allow the fair identification of perpetrators by victims or witnesses.
 Refer to the chart below for a specific topic.

 Торіс See Page

 Introduction to Identification Procedures 6-3

-Field Showups 6-6
+Field Show-ups 6-6

 Photographic Spreads 6-9

-Custodial Lineups 612
+Custodial Lineups 6-13

-Chapter Synopsis 6-15
+Chapter Synopsis 6-16

-Workbook Learning Activities 6-16
+Workbook Learning Activities 6-17